Highlights from a week in Croatia

 Fast-forward 1 week => disastrous yet successful Schengen visa incident.

 Fast-forward another week.
 Right after I bought my tickets, she called me and asked me to travel with her to Africa in two weeks.
 Mind you, Ebola was spreading left, right and center just about then.
-She tried to convince me with catch phrases like “seizing the single life one last time, girls going wild, You can’t do this for me?” and-and “YOLO forget Ebola”.
-Ok maybe she didn’t use those exact words, but she expressed the same sentiment, all right? 😛
+Whilst I’ve always wanted to go to Africa, the outbreak of Ebola was worrying.
+With fatal viruses spreading quickly, it’s often better to not travel.
+However, she said she’d purchased a procedure face mask to ensure she could reduce her chances of catching and spreading the virus.
+She also tried to convince me with catchphrases like “seizing the single life one last time, girls going wild, You can’t do this for me?” and-and “YOLO forget Ebola”.
+Ok maybe she didn’t use those exact words, but she expressed the same sentiment, all right?

 Since I’d already bought RT tickets to Milan, I tried to coax her to travel near/around Europe instead.
 We brainstormed for offbeat places – Egypt, Morocco, Russia, etc. After virtually traveling around the world in 80mins, we finally settled on *drum roll* Croatia.
 I had been eyeing the country for a while, and we were both obsessed with GOT, it was a no-brainer.